Ryzon3/mirage-script/QUICKSTART.md

   needs friend (Friend)
   prompt:
 <<<
-Say hello to friend.name using a cheerful, single-sentence message.
-Mention their name and a short compliment.
-Call emit_response with the sentence and leave other memories unchanged.
+Compose a one-sentence hello for friend.name.
+Call emit_output with the final line.
 >>>

 begin: